-A Miami CPA discusses the role of financial professionals in the divorce process and explains how family attorneys can use financial experts to strengthen their case.
+Miami CPA Harriet Fox discusses the role of financial professionals in the divorce process, and explains how family attorneys can use financial professionals to bolster their cases.

 Press PLAY to listen to podcast.
 (Allow a few seconds for loading.)

 Harriett Fox on the Role of Financial Professionals in the Divorce Process

 Harriett Fox is a Florida Certified Public Accountant and a Florida family mediator.
 As a forensic accountant, Harriett specializes in complex financial analyses in the areas of family, commercial, and civil litigation issues.
 As a mediator, she helps settle cases in all areas of commercial and civil litigation.
 Harriett has served as an expert witness in numerous cases.
 She is a member of the American Institute of Certified Public Accountants, the Florida Institute of Public Accountants, and the American Woman’s Society of Certified Public Accountants.

 What do you do as a professional to help family lawyers and their divorcing clients?

 Fox: A very important element of a divorce is that both sides provide financial disclosure.
 An important part of that disclosure is the financial affidavit, which lists all of the assets and liabilities as well as the income and expenses for the family.
 We list what items are marital, what might be contested as non-marital, and the income and expenses for each party.
 The assets and liabilities determine the marital estate and then the law takes over in terms of how it gets divided.

 When should a financial professional be brought into the case?

 Fox: A financial professional should be brought into most cases.
 There are some simpler cases where you may have two employees who do not have a great deal of assets.
 They could probably go without a financial professional.
 Whenever the financials have complexities, a financial professional should be brought in.
 For instance, when there’s a closely held business, a financial professional should be brought in to determine to what extent the business expenses have personal components and must be recognized as income for the couple.